KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

 </div>

-- On next screen you will be shown details of your transaction.
-If you are satisfied with the details, press "CONFIRM" button
+On the next screen you will be shown details of your transaction.

+- If you are satisfied with the details, press the "CONFIRM" button

 <div style="margin: 2rem; text-align: center; width: 80%">